Ssanidhya24-git/BMO---Financial-Dashboard/README.md

-Optimizing Campaign Performance: Data-Driven Insights and Strategic Recommendations Overview
+#Optimizing Campaign Performance: Data-Driven Insights and Strategic Recommendations
-This project focuses on analyzing and optimizing the performance of various marketing campaigns conducted by BMO Harris Bank.
-The goal is to enhance customer engagement, drive sales, and maximize return on investment (ROI) through data-driven insights and strategic recommendations.
+#Overview

-Problem Statement
+#This project focuses on analyzing and optimizing the performance of various marketing campaigns conducted by BMO Harris Bank.
+The goal is to enhance customer engagement, drive sales, and maximize return on #investment (ROI) through data-driven insights and strategic recommendations.

-Optimizing Marketing Campaign Performance
+#Optimizing Marketing Campaign Performance
 BMO Harris Bank has been conducting multiple marketing campaigns, including Trigger Campaigns and Cross-Sell Campaigns, aimed at boosting customer engagement and sales.
 To ensure these campaigns' effectiveness, a thorough analysis of campaign data is essential.
 This project aims to:

 Evaluate Campaign Effectiveness: Assess the performance of each marketing campaign using key performance indicators (KPIs) such as response rates, accounts booked, and customer lifetime value (LTV).